-Conduct of Full Board IRB Review, Discussions, Determinations and Vote discussion to all members of the IRB.
+Conduct of Full Board IRB Review, Discussions, Determinations and Vote

+The IRB Chair will invite the designated primary and secondary reviewers, if assigned to the review, to summarize the protocol and present their concerns/feedback to the Board.
+After this, the IRB Chair and/or the IRB staff may provide any additional relevant information.
+IRB Chair then opens the discussion to all members of the IRB.
 At this time, other members should note omissions, raise and/or comment upon issues of concern, request clarification on points that are ambiguous, and make suggestions to improve the readability of the consent form and recruitment documents.
 When all members have had the opportunity to voice their concerns and no further discussion is necessary, the IRB Chair may invite the PI or their delegate into the meeting to provide an overview of the study, and address concerns or answer any questions the Board might have.
 Following such PI interactions, once the Board has no further questions for the PI, the PI leaves the meeting room and any IRB member with a conflict is also asked to leave the room.